Contact%20dermatitis Signs and Symptoms

 - Usually results from a single exposure to an irritant or caustic chemical

-- Chronic lesions are dry, erythematous, scaling, fissuring, cracked & lichenified
+- Chronic lesions are dry, erythematous, scaling, fissuring, cracked and lichenified

-- Hardening & adaptation of the skin may occur due to repeated contact w/ irritants
+- Hardening and adaptation of the skin may occur due to repeated contact with irritants

 Risk Factors